You may have seen ads or commercials recently for the “Fidelity Rewards Visa Signature Card.”

-The Fidelity Investment Rewards American Express credit card has no annual fee, a 1% foreign transaction fee (which beats the standard 3% average), and up to a $35 late payment fee.
+The Fidelity Rewards Visa credit card has no annual fee, a 1% foreign transaction fee (which beats the standard 3% average), and up to a $38 late payment fee.

-The credit card APR for purchases is a relatively low 14.24%, which can vary based on the Prime Rate.
+The credit card APR for purchases is typically high, generally in the teens, which can vary based on the Prime Rate.
 So expect it to climb higher in the future as the economy gets back on track.

-It also comes with 0% APR on balance transfers for the first seven billing cycles, but the 4% balance transfer fee makes that option pretty unattractive.
+It used to come with 0% APR on balance transfers for the first seven billing cycles, but this is no longer the case.
+Either way, the 3% balance transfer fee makes that option pretty unattractive.

-The Fidelity Investment Rewards American Express credit card also comes with the standard bells and whistles, including zero liability fraud protection and travel and car rental insurance.
+The Fidelity Rewards Visa also comes with the standard bells and whistles, including zero liability fraud protection and travel and car rental insurance.

-All in all, it’s a great credit card for someone looking for better-than-average cash back rewards without any hassle, the ability to build their retirement savings, and a level of customer service offered up only by American Express.
+All in all, it’s a great credit card for someone looking for better-than-average cash back rewards without any hassle, along with the ability to build their retirement savings without giving it much thought.

 Why I Use the Fidelity Visa Card

-I combine it with cash back portals and the Isis Wallet to earn even more money back.
+I combine it with cash back portals to earn even more money back.
 And I love the fact that the money goes straight toward my retirement, which should boost the effective rate of return I earn for my credit card spending.

 Understandably, this won’t work for everyone, namely those without Fidelity accounts, or those not interested in boosting their retirement accounts.

-Again, this product switched from Amex to Visa, so merchant acceptance should no longer be an issue.
+Finally, since this product switched from Amex to Visa, merchant acceptance should no longer be an issue.